Haywood EMC is your local Cooperative.

 The determination of the small group of rural Haywood County residents to have electricity over 80 years ago has resulted in electric service to approximately 27,000 meters today.

 Haywood EMC moved into their new headquarters located at 376 Grindstone Road, Waynesville in July 2009 and is now in their 80th year of serving the citizens of Western North Carolina.
-Haywood EMC is governed by a Board of Directors who are also served by the Cooperative and represents the Co-ops nine directorate districts.
+Haywood EMC is governed by a Board of Directors who are also served by the Cooperative and represents the Co-ops eight directorate districts.